-How we do it Provide timely and accurate in How we measure Ensure accountability to Performance Target: 2020/2021 performance provide sound governance and financial management.
-Compliance with stated strategies in Annual Plan and Long Term Plan.
-2018/2019: 100% monthly reports were provided to the Finance, Risk and Audit Committee and the Senior Leadership Team in a timely and accurate manner - target met.
-(2017/2018: monthly reports are provided in a timely and accurate manner.)
-Continue to provide timely and accurate reports to the Finance and Audit Committee on all key financial operations for further action, and to monitor and proactively address variances.
+How we do it Provide timely and accurate information.
+Performance How we measure Ensure accountability to Target: 2020/2021 performance provide sound governance and 2018/2019: 100% monthly reports were Continue to provide timely financial management. provided to the Finance, Risk and Audit and accurate reports to Compliance with stated Committee and the Senior Leadership the Finance and Audit strategies in Annual Plan and Team in a timely and accurate manner - Committee on all key financial operations for target met.
+Long Term Plan. further action, and to (2017/2018: monthly reports are provided monitor and proactively in a timely and accurate manner.) address variances.